MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/label-command-team-foundation-version-control.md

    `@<commentfile>`
    :::column-end:::
    :::column span="3":::
-   The user-provided path of a file on disk that contains the comment to use for the check-in.
+   The user-provided path of a file on disk that contains the comment to use for the label.
    :::column-end:::
 :::row-end:::
 :::row:::